 Tip 15.
 Try to respect closing time

-Although you may be having a ball and still have a question list as long as your arms, just be mindful that when the time pushes on and everyone else has left the building, it’s probably time to wrap up and let the teachers go home. 🙂
+Although you may be having a ball and still have a long, question list, just be mindful that when the time pushes on and everyone else has left the building, it’s probably time to wrap up and let the teachers go home.

 Tip 16.
 When it’s over capture your child’s opinion on paper